francismaria/MFES-FEUP/README.md

 ## Gains

-At the end of the work, I have acquired the ability of formally modeling software systems in VDM++, and of demonstrating the consistency of the model.
+At the end of the work, I have acquired the ability of formally modeling software systems in VDM++, and of demonstrating the consistency of a model.